jelovac/mysql-coding-style/README.md

 * Language keywords MUST be written in UPPER CASE format.
 * Table and column names MUST be written as they are defined in the database.
-* Statement length should be maximum of 120 characters, everything longer than that should be split into multiple rows.
+* Line length MUST be maximum 120 characters in length, everything longer than that MUST be split into multiple lines.

-Indentation
+### Indentation

-* Use spaces, not tabs.
+* Indentation MUST be performed using spaces and not tabs.
-* 1 TAB is equal to 4 spaces.
-* The following are considered FIRST level statements:
-  SELECT, INSERT, UPDATE, DELETE and MUST not start indented.
-* The following are considered SECOND level statements:
-  INTO, FROM, JOIN, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT, OFSET and should be indented by exactly 1 TAB from the FIRST level statement.
-* Each sublevel MUST be indented by exactly 1 TAB.
+* Indent size MUST be 4 spaces.

-Aliases
+### Aliases

 * MUST use the AS keyword.
 * MUST be camelCase.

-Subqueries and other expressions
+### Subqueries and other expressions

 * MUST be surrounded with parenthesis.
 * MUST be aliased.